 The music facilities are terrific, with excellent performance, practice, library, and computer facilities.
 Its distinctive spaces include two recital halls, a multi-track digital recording studio, an electronic music laboratory, a 10,000 square foot music library, a state-of-the-art multi-media room, a music therapy clinic, a computer laboratory featuring a special MIDI station and Macintosh PowerPC computers (each equipped with a Yamaha synthesizer and a Roland sound module), and one of the world's largest installations of pre-fabricated, sound-isolated practice rooms and teaching studios.

 Kalamazoo is located in the center of the midwestern musical scene, making it an inspirational and ideal place to study music.
-Prominent professional groups and events in the region include the Kalamazoo and Grand Rapids Symphony Orchestras, Gilmore International Keyboard Festival, Fontana Chamber Arts Series, and Brass Band of Battle Creek.
+Prominent professional groups and events in the region include the Kalamazoo and Grand Rapids Symphony Orchestras, Gilmore International Keyboard Festival, and Fontana Chamber Arts Series.
 Kalamazoo is midway between Chicago and Detroit (2 1/2 hour drive to either city).

 The horn studio is located in room 1406 in the Dalton Center.
 Here are directions to Dalton Center.
 Please note that Kalamazoo, Michigan is in the Eastern Time Zone.